What is Privacy?

 Privacy is a fundamental human right.

-Provided for and protected under all major international and regional human right instruments.
+Privacy is provided for and protected under all major international and regional human rights instruments.
 Such as in:

 What is the provision of the law regarding privacy rights?

 “No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
 Everyone has the right to the protection of the law against such interference or attacks.”

 “1.
 Everyone has the right to respect for his private and family life, his home and his correspondence.